-In the event Customer requests via written notification that Transwestern undertake an operation or maintenance activity outside the scope of those activities provided under paragraph 3.1 hereof, and such activities would require Transwestern to bear additional costs in order to comply with Customer’s requirements, then Transwestern shall provide Customer with a written estimate for Customer’s approval detailing the additional costs to be incurred by Transwestern.
+In the event Customer requests via written notification that Transwestern undertake an operation or maintenance activity outside the scope of those Services provided under paragraph 3.1 hereof, and such activities would require Transwestern to bear additional costs in order to comply with Customer’s requirements, then Transwestern shall provide Customer with a written estimate for Customer’s approval detailing the additional costs to be incurred by Transwestern.
 If Customer approves in writing the incremental charges, then upon such additional operation or maintenance activity, Transwestern shall bill Customer for the approved charges on a quarterly basis.

 On or before the [fourth] Business Day of each month, Transwestern shall provide Customer with the previous month's measurement readings of gas delivered to the Delivery Point.